-Holiday programs are present for both heating circuits.
+Holiday programs are present for Heating and DHW circuits.
 Besides, a holiday program is present for the entire controller.

-When the subtype A260.1 has been uploaded, the ECL Comfort controller starts in manual mode.
+When the A376 has been uploaded with the subtypes A376.1, A376.2, A376.3 and A376.4, the ECL Comfort controller starts in Manual mode.
 This can be used for checking the controlled components for correct functionality.